treesinfall

 Depending on the severity of the snow event, it may take some time for our plows to get to your area and we ask you to be patient while our staff work hard to clear the streets.

-Our staff work hard keeping the roads clear of snow and ice. please be kind to them.
+Our staff work hard keeping the roads clear of snow and ice.
+Please be kind to them.

 Does the city clear all roads at once?